epsilonrt/modbus-esp8266at/README.md

 Folowing, we have:

-    mb.addCoil (LAMP1_COIL);
+    mb.addCoil (Lamp1Coil);

 Adds the register type Coil (digital output) that will be responsible for activating the LED or lamp and verify their status.
 The library allows you to set an initial value for the register:

-    mb.addCoil (LAMP1_COIL, true);
+    mb.addCoil (Lamp1Coil, true);

 In this case the register is added and set to true.
 If you use the first form the default value is false.

-    mb.task();
+    mb.task ();

 This method makes all magic, answering requests and changing the registers if necessary, it should be called only once, early in the loop.

-    digitalWrite(ledPin, mb.Coil(LAMP1_COIL));
+    digitalWrite (LedPin, mb.coil (Lamp1Coil));

-Finally the value of LAMP1_COIL register is used to drive the lamp or LED.
+Finally the value of Lamp1Coil register is used to drive the lamp or LED.

-Quite similarly to other examples show the use of other methods available in the library.
+In much the same way, the other examples show the use of other methods available in the library:

+    void addCoil (offset word, bool value)
+    void addHreg (offset word, word value)
+    void addIsts (offset word, bool value)
+    void addIreg (offset word, word value)

+Adds registers and configures initial value if specified.

+    bool setCoil (offset word, bool value)
+    bool setHreg (offset word, word value)
+    bool setIsts (offset word, bool value)
+    bool setIReg (offset word, word value)

+Sets a value to the register.

+    bool coil (offset word)
+    word hreg  (word offset)
+    bool ists (offset word)
+    word ireg (word offset)

+Returns the value of a register.

 **Using a static IP on the ESP8266 module**